Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Result

-From Tables \ref{tbl:rBias} and \ref{tbl:empSE}, we can see that the proposed Jenss-Bayley LCSM with the novel expression of latent change scores generally provided unbiased point estimates along with small empirical standard errors.
-Specifically, for the proposed Jenss-Bayley LCSM, the magnitude of relative biases of the growth factor means was under $0.05$, and that of the variance of the initial status ($\psi_{00}$), slope asymptote ($\psi_{11}$) and distance between two intercepts ($\psi_{22}$) was under $0.08$.
-From Table \ref{tbl:rBias}, the proposed model may produce biased estimates for the variance of the log ratio of growth acceleration ($\psi_{\gamma\gamma}$): the median value of relative biases of $\psi_{\gamma\gamma}$ was $0.1569$.
-Additionally, fewer follow-up times increased the relative biases slightly (we summarize each parameter's relative bias under the conditions with seven repeated measurements in Table \ref{tbl:Metric7} in Appendix \ref{Supp:2}).
+From Tables \ref{tbl:rBias} and \ref{tbl:empSE}, we can see that the proposed Jenss-Bayley LCSM with the novel specification generally provided unbiased point estimates and small empirical SEs.
+Specifically, for the proposed Jenss-Bayley LCSM, the magnitude of relative biases of the growth factor means was below $0.05$, and that of the variance of the initial status ($\psi_{00}$), slope asymptote ($\psi_{11}$) and distance between two intercepts ($\psi_{22}$) was less than $0.08$.
+On the other hand, from Table \ref{tbl:rBias}, the proposed model may produce biased estimates for the variance of the logarithmic ratio of the growth acceleration ($\psi_{\gamma\gamma}$): the median value of relative biases of $\psi_{\gamma\gamma}$ was $0.16$.
+Additionally, fewer measurements increased the relative biases slightly (the summary of the relative bias of each parameter under the conditions with seven repeated measurements is provided in Table \ref{tbl:Metric7} in Appendix \ref{Supp:2}).

-We plot the relative bias under each condition for $\psi_{\gamma\gamma}$ in Figure \ref{fig:rBias}.
-From the figure, we can observe the influence on these estimates of the conditions we considered in the simulation design.
-First, relative biases were small under the conditions where the standard deviation of the log ratio of growth acceleration was $0.10$.
+We then plot the relative bias under each condition for $\psi_{\gamma\gamma}$ in Figure \ref{fig:rBias}, from which we can observe the influence on these estimates of the conditions we considered in the simulation design.
+First, relative biases were small under the conditions where the standard deviation of the logarithmic ratio of the growth acceleration was $0.10$.
 Second, $\psi_{\gamma\gamma}$ was over-estimated when the standard deviation was set to $0.05$.
-Third, the relative biases were smaller under the conditions with more repeated measurements (i.e., ten in our case); more importantly, placing more measurements at the early stage of the study would further decrease the bias.
+Third, the relative biases were smaller under the conditions with more repeated measurements (i.e., ten in our case); more importantly, taking more measurements in the early stage of the study would further decrease the bias.